Classical simulability of Clifford+T circuits with Clifford-augmented matrix product states: Simulation Tasks

 \section{Simulation Tasks}

 We have demonstrated that CAMPS provides a compact representation for the quantum states from $t$-doped Clifford circuits with $t\lesssim N$.
 However, to accomplish the classical simulation, it is necessary to be able to obtain useful information from the CAMPS states.
 Given the access to CAMPS, it is straightforward to evaluate the expectation values of Pauli strings (see Appendix~\ref{sec:pauliexpect} for the numerical results).
-In addition, we have showed the stabilizer nullity of CAMPS using a polynomially efficient algorithm (see Appendix~\ref{sec:stablearn}).
+In addition, we have used a polynomially efficient algorithm (see Appendix~\ref{sec:stablearn}) to calculate the stabilizer nullity.
 In this section, we present the algorithms for the following tasks: (1) the probability calculation or the sampling of bitstrings, computation of (2) the amplitude of bitstrings and (3) the entanglement R\'enyi entropy of the entire CAMPS states.